fortellerq/notes/proxmox/proxmox.md

 However, the same card and drivers work fine on a real XP machine, not to mention it works on Vista and up under Proxmox.

 Perhaps getting this card to work under XP in Proxmox is a futile endeavour after all.

-### SSD Protection
-Go [here](ssd-protection-proxmox.md) to learn about how to protect your Proxmox installed SSD from frequent writes.

 ## Cloud Backups
 I have created a fork of TheRealAlexV's proxmox-vzbackup-rclone [here](https://github.com/hoangbv15/proxmox-vzbackup-rclone).